Here are some general guidelines for painting. Please see the links below to pages which explain in detail how to successfully paint various surfaces.

 Move all furniture, including rugs, into the centre of the room and cover with dust sheets.
 Put dust sheets or newspaper on the floor space beneath painting.
 It is best to tape newspaper down.
 Safely remove any light switch plates, door plates, window and door fittings and store somewhere safe with fixings.
 Ensure all surfaces to be painted are dry, sound, free of dirt.
 Patch up any cracks and holes, fill and sand to leave a smooth surface for painting.
 Open doors and windows and keep the room well ventilated while painting and afterwards when practicable.

-To help you decide how much paint you'll require, please use our Paint Calculator as a guide.
 Best to equip yourself with good roller and sturdy tray, though a good brush may be used.
 Please consult the Technical Sheets for detailed information.
 We find the paint is best applied with a roller.
 Attach the handle to the roller and tip the paint into one end of a sturdy paint tray.
 Leave one end of the tray empty.
 Dip the roller into the paint and move it back and forth up the tray until covered evenly.
 Apply quickly and evenly working up and down until the area is covered.

 General Painting Tips